paulgb/d3class/2-enter-exit.md

 So far, we've seen that if we have some elements on a page, and the *same number* of items in a list, we can use D3's data binding to associate each element with an item.

-Then, as we saw in Exercise 2, when there are fewer elements in the selection than the data, the extra data items are ignored.
+Then, as we saw in Exercise 3, when there are fewer elements in the selection than the data, the extra data items are ignored.
 Likewise, when there are more elements than data, the elements that aren't associated with data are not affected.

-D3 doesn't just ignore these leftover elements and data, though.
-It exposes them as `enter` and `exit` groups.
+**D3 doesn't just ignore these leftover elements and data, though.** It exposes them as `enter` and `exit` groups.

+---

 ## Enter

-In the last tutorial, we selected all `<div>`s under the sandbox with `d3.selectAll('#sandbox div')`.
+In the last tutorial, we selected all `<div>` elements under the sandbox with `d3.selectAll('#sandbox div')`.
 Another way of writing this is:

     d3.select('#sandbox')
       .selectAll('div');

 I want to point out a couple of things here:
 - `select` is like `selectAll`, except that it will select only the first matching element.
-Here I could have used `selectAll`, since there is only one element with the ID `'sandbox'`, but using `select` makes the intention of the code clearer.
+Here I could have used `selectAll`, since there is only one element with the ID `sandbox`, but using `select` makes the intention of the code clearer.
 - `selectAll` (and `select`) can be called *on another selection* to select elements which are inside any of the elements in that selection.
-So the code above will select the element with the ID `'sandbox'`, and then any `<div>` elements inside of that.
+So the code above will select the element with the ID `sandbox`, and then any `<div>` elements inside of that.

+---

 Even though the selection is empty, let's create some data and bind it.